willkg/django-eadred/docs/hacking_howto.rst

     $ virtualenv ./venv/
     $ . ./venv/bin/activate
-    $ pip install -r requirements-dev.txt
+    $ pip install -r requirements/dev.txt
-    $ python setup.py develop

-This sets up all the required dependencies for development of eadred.
+This installs all required dependencies for eadred and eadred itself for development.

 ..
 Note::